 4. Active And Passive Bass Drivers

-Subs and woofers are powered by different methods because they serve different purposes.
+Different methods power subs and woofers because they serve different purposes.
 Passive bass drivers are Woofers.
-You will need an external amplifier or audio/video (A/V), receiver to power them.
+You will need an external amplifier or audio/video (A/V) receiver to power them.

 You can power your woofers as long as you have a reliable amplifier-output link.

-Subs can be used to power ordinary speakers, but not woofers.
-This means that you can use the same method to power woofers for these subs.
+Subs can be used to ordinary power speakers, but not woofers.
+You can use the same method to power woofers for these subs.

 Active Subwoofers are different because they have inbuilt amps.
-To connect the head unit, you don’t need an amp that has a dedicated subwoofer output.
+To connect the head unit, you don’t need an amp with a dedicated subwoofer output.
 You will also need to connect your sub to the power source.
-You can ensure that the amp inside the subwoofer is able to deliver the required power.
+You can ensure that the amp inside the subwoofer can deliver the required power.

 5. Crossover and Clean Bass

 Inbuilt crossover circuitry is available for active subwoofers.
 This feature is not available on all woofers.

 Adjust the sub’s phase or the crossover setting to get cleaner bass.
 You can also adjust the gain.